 With the rise of Crossfit culture, neighborhood boot camps, and extreme competitions like Spartan Race and Tough Mudder, the hardcore “no pain, no gain” attitude has become pervasive in the fitness scene.
 Things have gotten so bad that my clients usually come in assuming that their workout was useless if they didn’t sweat profusely during it and get really sore the next day.
 One of my clients even confided in me that she used to have a personal trainer who worked her so hard she would throw up during and after sessions.
 Ouch.
 Imagine thinking that the only way to get a good workout is to be on the edge of puking.

 There are many misconceptions about what makes a “good” workout, and professionals within the industry are helping to perpetuate those misconceptions.
 This has led some people to push themselves beyond their limits, putting themselves at high risk of unnecessary exhaustion and even injury.
-It’s time to set the record straight on just how much blood, sweat, and tears are required to get in a good workout while remaining injury-free.
+It’s time to set the record straight on just how much blood, sweat, and tears are required to get in a good workout while remaining injury-free (and it’s a lot less than you likely think).
 To do that, let’s talk about common myths about pain, soreness, sweat, fatigue, and intensity.

 Replace “Pain Is Just Weakness Leaving Your Body”